Root16/bamboo/README.md

 - `baseUrl` must *not* end with a `/`.
 - The [app registration](https://learn.microsoft.com/en-us/power-apps/developer/data-platform/walkthrough-register-app-azure-active-directory#confidential-client-app-registration) specified must have:
     - Access to the specified Dataverse environment
-    - The appropiate Security Role necessary to:
+    - The appropriate Security Role necessary to:
         - Upload solutions
         - Publish solutions
         - Upload web resources
         - Publish web resources
+        - Upload plugin packages
         - Add components to solutions
 - `relativePathOnDisk` and `relativePathOnDiskToSolution` must *not* start with a `/`.
 - For web resources, `dataverseName` and `relativePathOnDisk` don't *need* to be similar (as shown in the example), this is just encouraged for ease of development